-My story, other people’s stories, observations about Ireland and Northern Ireland from the lens of a blow-in frustrated by the fact thatso many of my neighbors can’t see the possibility and potential of a prosperous future on this island.
+My story, other people’s stories, observations about Ireland and Northern Ireland from the lens of this blow-in perpetually frustrated that so many of my neighbours can’t see the possibility and potential of a prosperous future on this island.

 Well-reared children in all cultures come of age with the skill to live at peace with themselves.

-At best, we wish we were happier at work or at home, at worst we self medicate that dis-ease with substances or behaviors to numb it.
+At best, we wish we were happier at work or at home, at worst we self medicate our dis-ease with substances or behaviours to numb it.